infolaverage/symfony-standard/README.md

 What's inside?
 ---------------

-The Symfony Standard Edition is configured with the following defaults:
+The InfoLaverage Symfony Custom Edition is configured with the following defaults:

   * Twig is the only configured template engine;